Server data from the Official MCP Registry

 An MCP server that runs locally on your machine, plugs into Claude Code, Codex CLI, Gemini CLI, Antigravity CLI, Cursor, Windsurf, Zed, and JetBrains using your existing subscriptions — giving every AI a council of specialist agents, local LLM support, SDD agents, playwright automation, persistent cross-platform memory, a self-learning router that re-tunes its tier thresholds automatically every 20 recorded task outcomes (reviews record outcomes for you; configurable via auto_apply_learning), CI/CD gates, workspace discovery, and bidirectional IDE communication.

 Billing note: "Zero cost" applies to subscription plans (Claude Max, Gemini Advanced, etc.).
-If you are on API/pay-per-token billing, MCP Sampling calls made by Veto agents will count toward your token usage.
+If you are on API/pay-per-token billing, LLM reasoning done for Veto agents (via the agentic loop or MCP Sampling) counts toward your token usage like any other turn.

 veto initdetects API key environment variables and warns you automatically.